nhatcher/users-template/post/README.md

 Stats are numbers of certain occurrences that we feel are important.
 Like number of accounts created or the number of times people logged in into the system.

+## Deployment if the repository is private

+We will need to use [Deploy keys](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/managing-deploy-keys#deploy-keys)

 ## Refinements: